 But how do you teach something so technical and complicated?

-The are the five essential steps to teaching information literacy in middle school:
+There are the five essential steps to teach information literacy in middle school:

 Define information literacy